Soy Candle Care

 - Store candles (especially colors) in a cool, dark place away from sunlight.
-Wax will discolor over time - this does not affect the burn quality, just the appearance.
+Wax will discolor or frost over time or due to temperature changes- this does not affect the burn quality, just the appearance.

 - Of course, never burn candles unattended.
 Bathrooms & empty bedrooms are not suitable for candle burning unless you're spending time in that space while the candle burns.
 I highly recommend wax melts, reed diffusers or room & linen sprays for these spaces!

 - Always burn candles on a heat safe surface.

 - Burn candles away from drafts, open windows or anything flammable.
 Drafts & wind will increase the flame size of your candle and also produce more soot.

 - If you take away ONE thing from this list, please have it be this: pure soy wax requires more heat than traditional wax warmers.
 "Scentsy" or other warmers that are designed for paraffin wax will not perform well with soy wax.
 If you're using these warmers & notice your wax isn't throwing scent or lasting long, this is why.
 You may also notice that it doesn't melt all the way around the dish in those warmers.
 Check out my warmers to make sure you're getting the most out of your wax!
 You can also shop other brands of warmers, just check to confirm they're at least 25 watts by checking the packaging or the bottom of the warmer.

 - For best results, use 2 wax cubes from a 6 cube clamshell in a full sized warmer.